Roopaish/post_it-PERN/README.md

 ### /server

 - Install Docker
-- Install Docker Compose
-- Run `docker-compose up -d` to start the containers
+- Run `docker-compose up -d` to start the containers for postresql and redis
-- Run `yarn watch` to start the server
+- Run `yarn watch` to watch any changes in server files
 - Run `yarn dev` to start the server in development mode

 ### /client